 Asking questions in Chinese with 吗 (ma), allows you to ask simple yes or no questions.
 This article is about an alternate way to ask questions without using 吗 (ma).

 In our pronunciation course, generally, we don’t worry too much about grammar.
-Instead, we focus on how to properly produce each individual initial, final & tone.
+Instead, we focus on how to produce each initial, final & tone properly.
 Here is an exception!

 REMEMBER: KNOWING GRAMMAR RULES ≠ ACQUISITION

 As adults, we are capable of conceptualizing a grammar rule in a new language in a way children cannot.
 An advantage if approached correctly, but can easily hinder your language acquisition.

 Learning a grammar rule should only be used in the context of noticing it in future reading & listening, but do not use the grammar rules to question yourself when speaking.

 Take a look at this simple Chinese question sentence: